jmw-phys/iNORG/README.md

     realized: fix the bug for mu in the 3 or 5 bands. next do : (same as prev)
     thinking: (same as prev)

+Version: v1.2.8 @ 2023.08.31
+    realized: find the hd exstate
+    next do : (same as prev)
+    thinking: (same as prev)